Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

 #### Install VNC Viewer on your laptop or PC

 Since the raspberry pi acts as a TightVNC server, we need software which acts as a TightVNC client.
-Download the zip file from the [official website](https://www.tightvnc.com/download.php) and install it on your laptop or PC.
+Download the zip file from the {{< link href="https://www.tightvnc.com/download.php" >}}official website{{< /link >}} and install it on your laptop or PC.

 After installing the VNC Viewer, open the application and enter the public URL in the address bar.
 Click on the connect button to establish a connection to your Raspberry Pi.